WEB_Global_Banner

 Internal Medicine Residency

-• Residents have at least one full day out of seven free of patient care and responsibilities.
+• Residents work no more than 80 hours per week, with at least one full day in seven free of patient care responsibilities.

-Electives occur in the primary care and specialty offices (which may include inpatient consults).
-Mercy Hospital Fort Smith is a part of a larger Mercy community with options for electives at other Mercy locations.
+Electives are offered in primary care and specialty offices, with opportunities for inpatient consults.
+As part of the larger Mercy system, residents may also complete electives at other Mercy locations.

 • Psychiatry